 In order to reduce and eliminate fading damage to the above materials the first step would be to monitor the light levels in areas where damage must be kept to a minimum.

-Hanwell provide a range of instruments specifically designed for museums that enable curators and conservators to measure the levels of LUX and UV content of light to assist in identifying extreme exposure to artefacts on display or in storage.
+Hanwell provides a range of instruments specifically designed for museums that enable curators and conservators to measure the levels of LUX and UV content of light to assist in identifying extreme exposure to artefacts on display or in storage.

 Furnishings, wooden materials, textiles